Skip to main content

 · 3 min read

 I am currently in Venezuela, visiting a dear friend.
-While I fell in love with this country, I had the chance to also witness the systemic inefficiencies of the place.
+While I fell in love with this country, I had the chance to also witness the systemic inefficiencies of this place.
 Some are tragic, like the lack of electricity, basic healthcare services and safety, while others are much more mundane (even if still annoying), like the limited choice of products at the supermarket or the lack in digital payment solutions.
+So I started wondering: what could a Google Pay for Venezuela look like?

 Landscape

-• Binance, which is instead focused on crypto transactions.
+• Binance, which is a generic solution focused on crypto transactions.

 What a solution could look like

-It looks like some of my past work in building transaction systems in mini-grids in Sub Saharan Africa could be useful.
-In fact, this sounds like a double entry ledger could help tackle the problem.
+Some of my experience in building transaction systems for solar mini-grids in Sub Saharan Africa could be useful.
+In fact, it sounds like a double entry ledger could help tackle the problem.
 An MVP would consist exclusively of a fund transfer feature:

 1. The sender scans the QR code of the recipient or insert their handle into the mobile app.